EcoRangersX/.github/profile/README.md

-## Passionate enthusiasts who are eager to create open-source projects and deliver innovative solutions - EcoRangersX
+## Passionate enthusiasts who are eager to create open-source projects and deliver innovative solutions